About Dr. Peter and the Dr. Peter Centre

 In 1986, Vancouver physician Dr. Peter Jepson-Young was diagnosed with AIDS.

-Just prior to his death in 1992, Dr. Peter and his life partner Andrew Hiscox, met in their home along with friends and Dr. Peter's sister Nancy Hennessy.
+Just prior to his death in 1992, Dr. Peter and his life partner, Andrew Hiscox, gathered with friends Dr. Jay Wortman, Donald Hayes, and David Paperny, along with Dr. Peter's sister, Nancy Hennessy, at their home.
 The decision was made to begin work on creating a place where people with AIDS could receive compassionate care right through to the end of their lives.

 The Dr. Peter Centre Today